 French Weather and Climate

-Before you decide to book your trip to visit France, why not learn about the likely weather conditions?
-Some areas of France benefit from excellent weather conditions in summer, but its winters can be cold, especially in northern areas and eastern France.
+Before you book your trip to France, why not learn about the likely weather conditions?
+Some areas of France enjoy excellent summer weather, but its winters can be cold, especially in northern and eastern France.
 The South and South East of the country are known for their warmer climates.
 Charente is actually the second sunniest region of France.

 Whether you want to know how much snow there will be in the Alps during January or whether it will be raining in Marseille in March, planning ahead can make your trip much more enjoyable.